 By K. Kris Hirst:

 My book, The Archaeologist's Book of Quotations, was published in November 2009 by Left Coast Press.
 It includes over 300 quotations I've collected throughout the years, and includes collected groups on fieldwork and archaeologists and what pop cultures thinks of us and whether archaeologists consider archaeology as a science or not.
-We don't by and large, and isn't that a surprise!
+We don't, by and large, and isn't that a surprise!
+What do you think?

-In 2011, I was invited and readily accepted a position on the advisory board of the forthcoming second edition of the Companion to Archaeology, to be published by Oxford University Press in July 2012.
+In 2011, I was on the advisory board of the second edition of the Companion to Archaeology, published by Oxford University Press in July 2012.